 The ideal time to go is the second semester of second year, or the first semester of third year.
 If students start planning early, it makes the whole process much easier.

 Too many students decide they are keen to study overseas later in their degrees, Prof. Crane says, when they don’t have sufficient units left to make an overseas study venture possible or worthwhile.
 They may also not have thought ahead and saved some funds to make a study trip easier financially.

 So where can I study overseas?
-Check out eleven places to go as part of your UTAS degree.
+Check out our exchange partner institutions

 Ways you can do it

 The ways to study overseas, as part of your degree, fall into three broad categories: